 What Could Possibly Go Wrong?

 While TNCs created a tech enabled, more flexible transportation system, their “hands off” approach to driver supervision created a slew of new problems.
 Additionally, states created new rules for the rapidly growing system, but no government enforcement plans or budgets were enacted to ensure public safety and fairness to passengers and drivers.
 The TNC’s promised to take care of driver training, vehicle inspection, wheelchair access, and a host of other protections that had been previously mandated by municipal or state regulations.
 But in the end the TNCs wound up doing little of what they promised and most importantly did no enforcement at all.
-So no one was on the street monitoring the rides to make sure the vehicles being used were in fact the permitted and inspected vehicles or were even being driven by the contracted driver.
+So no one was on the street monitoring the rides to make sure the vehicles being used were in fact the permitted and inspected ones or were even being driven by the contracted driver.
 Anyone that simply had the correct driver login info could step in and work the system.
 In San Francisco’s SFO airport police quickly found drivers picking up passengers in non-permitted vehicles, vehicles driven by unauthorized drivers, vehicles without insurance and even drivers without licenses.
 In many cities, fake TNC vehicles roamed the streets hustling passengers for cash in bar districts or special events.
 The fact that their personal car insurance being void for this sort of passenger work made that hustle put passengers, pedestrians and other drivers at great risk.

 California’s Capitol Turns A Deaf Ear To Rising Problems